The wisdom of the crowds or the Lord of the Flies?

-If you consider that money equates with political “voice,” and that voice is mostly enabled by technology and media, you begin to understand how bizarre legislation, such as Senator Scott Wiener’s SB 827, can seem to suddenly come out of nowhere and quickly move toward approval in Sacramento, before the general public even knows what’s going on.
+If you consider that money equates with political “voice,” and that voice is mostly enabled by technology and media, you begin to understand how bizarre legislation can seem to suddenly come out of nowhere and quickly move toward approval in Sacramento, before the general public even knows what’s going on.

 Trumpeted as being all about solving the “housing crisis,” Senate Bill 827 may be the best example yet of legislation by soundbite.

 The rise and inevitable fall of SB 827

 In March and April of this year, the elected representatives of California’s two major cities, Los Angeles and San Francisco, voted to outright oppose Senator Scott Wiener’s Senate Bill 827.
 Most other cities and counties around the state did some version of the same thing.

 The details of the proposed legislation have been well covered in the press and in this publication.
 However, the essence of it is that the state would take away the sovereign right of locally elected government to control its own planning, growth and zoning, and determine what kind of development that would be allowed “by right.”

 The rejection of this proposed legislation is a very big deal and it leaves Scott Wiener on thin ice, politically, having been rejected so decisively in his own home town.